JohnPMills/modern-saturn/content/how.md

     features:
       - title: Section Title One
         subtitle: 'Odio et tortor laoreet, sed interdum augue ornare. '
-        content: >+
+        content: >
-          **Our mission: **At GvD, we strive to use gaming and esports as a vehicle to deliver Mental Health Literacy (MHL) programmes to young men around the World using unique, bespoke workshops.
+          At GvD, we strive to use gaming and esports as a vehicle to deliver Mental Health Literacy (MHL) programmes to young men around the World using unique, bespoke workshops.
 We also aim to reduce mental health stigma, increase help seeking behaviours in gamers and promote positive lifestyle changes that facilitate positive mental wellbeing.
           Our overarching goal is to equip gamers with the tools to manage their own mental health and the ability to help and support others.
         image: images/about-3.jpg
         image_alt: Top view of business meeting
         media_position: right